isc-projects/kea/doc/guide/hooks-host-cache.rst

    **Note**

-   This library may only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.
+   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-In principle, this hook library can be used with any backend that may introduce performance degradation (MySQL, PostgreSQL, Cassandra, RADIUS).
+In principle, this hooks library can be used with any backend that may introduce performance degradation (MySQL, PostgreSQL, Cassandra, or RADIUS).
 Host Cache must be loaded for the RADIUS accounting mechanism to work.

-The Host Cache hook library is currently very simple.
-It takes only one optional parameter ("maximum") that defines the maximum number of hosts to be cached.
+The Host Cache hooks library is currently very simple.
+It takes only one optional parameter ("maximum"), which defines the maximum number of hosts to be cached.
 If not specified, the default value of 0 is used, which means there is no limit.
-The hook library can be loaded the same way as any other hook library; for example, this configuration could be used:
+This hooks library can be loaded the same way as any other hooks library; for example, this configuration could be used:

 ::